Investigating a Unifying Regulatory Process in Human Psychology

 The Psychostasis Research Institute

-The Institute was founded in response to a growing fragmentation within psychological science, where robust local insights often lack a shared framework for integration, comparison, and cumulative progress.
+The Institute was founded in response to a growing fragmentation within psychological science, where robust local findings often lack a shared framework for integration, comparison, and cumulative progress.
+PRM offers such a framework — not as a finished theory for acceptance, but as a research programme that improves through failure, not despite it.

-Our work is dedicated to developing, testing, and refining integrative theoretical models that can support empirical research, inform clinical practice, and enable more coherent reasoning about psychological stability, disruption, and change.
+Our work is dedicated to developing, testing, and refining the specifications of this programme — distributional architecture, precision-ratio dynamics, temporal projection mechanics, and the three-axis evidence base — so they can support empirical research, inform clinical practice, and enable more coherent reasoning about psychological stability, disruption, and change.

 Key Domains of Psychological Regulation